-Total global commercial exports of crocodilian meat, as reported in CITES annual reports from 2007 to 2016, are provided in Figure 6.
+Total global commercial exports of crocodilian meat, as reported in CITES and CFAZ annual reports from 2008 to 2017, are provided in Figure 6.
 Between 1990 and 2002, the quantity traded globally fluctuated at around 400 tonnes per year.
 Exports began an upward trend in 2003, and in 2007 peaked at just under 1000 t.
-They subsequently decreased to 400 t in 2009 but have been over 600 t per year since 2012.
+They subsequently decreased to 400 t in 2009 but have been over 600 t per year since 2012 and averaged just over 600 t during the decade under review.

 Since 1988, there have been major fluctuations in the countries and species involved in the meat trade.
 Until 1992, the main species in trade was Alligator mississippiensis from the United States, particularly to Canada, Japan, Taiwan, Province of China and the United Kingdom.
-No exports to Taiwan, Province of China have been reported since 1994 and exports of meat from this species have fallen since 1995; the principal importers in 2014-2016 were Canada and Hong Kong, SAR.
+No exports to Taiwan, Province of China have been reported since 1994 and exports of meat from this species have fallen since 1995; the principal importers in 2015-2017 were Canada and Hong Kong, SAR.